-Industrial Production in Philippines is expected to be 9.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Philippines to stand at 7.50 in 12 months time.
-In the long-term, the Philippines Manufacturing Production is projected to trend around 6.00 percent in 2022, according to our econometric models.
+Industrial Production in Philippines is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines Manufacturing Production is projected to trend around 7.00 percent in 2023 and 9.00 percent in 2024, according to our econometric models.